lenamv/MotorRacingDataAPI/README.md

 ### Project:

-API functional tests of Driver Information Module using Rest Assured framework, Java.
+API functional tests of Driver Information Module of the Ergast Developer API using Rest Assured framework, Java.